 What Maryland Legislation Governs the Requirements for Cremation Arrangements?

 In Maryland, the laws governing cremations are primarily outlined by the Maryland State Board of Morticians & Funeral Directors.
-The Board regulates the requirements for the cremation process to ensure it is conducted safely and legally.
+The Board regulates the requirements for the cremation process to ensure it is conducted safely and in accordance with the law.

 The main key points are:

 Authorization: Before a cremation can occur, the person with the legal authority to make decisions regarding the deceased’s remains must provide written authorization.
-This is generally referred to as the Cremation Authorization
+This is commonly referred to as the Cremation Authorization.

 Permit for disposition: A permit for disposition of the body is required for cremation.
 This permit is issued by the local registrar or the state’s vital statistics office.
-The funeral home or crematory typically handles the process of obtaining this permit.
+The funeral home or crematory typically handles obtaining this permit.

 Identification: Maryland law requires that the deceased be properly identified and tracked throughout the entire process of cremation.
 This helps ensure the correct remains are returned to the family.